carnei-ro/oci-live/README.md

 }
 ```

+Edit the `terragrunt.hcl` at the root of this repository changing the value of the `oci_tenancy_name` variable to your Oracle Tenancy name.

 ## Forking this repo

 To this repo be useful after forking it, you need to:

 - rename the `carneiroleandro` directory to your Oracle Tenancy name
+- edit the `terragrunt.hcl` at the root of this repository changing the value of the `oci_tenancy_name` variable to your Oracle Tenancy name.
 - edit the `tenancy.hcl` file (inside the Tenancy directory) with your Tenancy OCID, Region and API Key informations
 - edit the `terraform_cloud.hcl` file (inside the Tenancy directory) with your Terraform Cloud organization and workspace name
 - edit the `personal_information.hcl` file (inside the Tenancy directory) with your personal information